General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Method of asymptotic Lie symmmetries for solving protein aggregation kinetics

 $\mu\to 1$ asymptotic perturbation symmetries are then approximately valid globally under two circumstances.
-First, if the parameters transformed by the symmetry in response to an increase in the perturbation parameters drop out of the $\mu\to 0$ kinetics at leading order.
-For example, Eqs.~\eqref{simpeqsnondim} lose memory of the initial conditions $\{\mu(0)=1-\delta,\ \Pi(0)=\delta+O(\delta^2)\}$ in the $\mu\to 0$ asymptotic region, becoming independent of $\delta$.
-Thus, although the $\mu\to 1$ asymptotic symmetry Eq.~\eqref{asysimpex} transforms $\delta$ incorrectly here, it does not matter because the solution no longer depends on $\delta$ in this limit, and so Eq.~\eqref{asysimpex} is actually universally valid to zeroth order in $\varepsilon$.
+First, if the parameters transformed by the symmetry in response to an increase in the perturbation parameters drop out of the $\mu\to 0$ kinetics at the order in $s$ the $\mu\to 1$ symmetry was calculated at.
+For example, Eqs.~\eqref{simpeqsnondim_SI} lose memory of the initial conditions $\{\mu(0)=1-s\delta,\ \Pi(0)=s\delta+O(s^2)\}$ in the $\mu\to 0$ asymptotic region, becoming independent of $\delta$ at $O(s)$.
+This is because the initial conditions then enter the dynamics only via $\Pi_\infty=\Pi(\mu=0)$, which from Eq.~\eqref{firstint} can be shown to depend on $\delta$ only at $O(s^2)$.
+Thus, although the $\mu\to 1$ asymptotic symmetry Eq.~\eqref{asysimpex} in principle transforms $\delta$ incorrectly here, this leads only to an $O(s^2)$ error in the $\mu\to 0$ asymptotic region, and so Eq.~\eqref{asysimpex} is actually universally valid to $O(s)$.
 The second circumstance is if the boundary between asymptotic regions is sufficiently close to $\mu=0$, the second region may be neglected.
-We will see examples of this later.
+We consider examples of this in Methods Sec.~\ref{sec:regularizing}.